Segre classes and Kempf-Laksov formula in algebraic cobordism: Abstract

 \section{Abstract}

-In this paper, we study Segre classes in algebraic cobordism.
-We also prove a generalization of Kempf-Laksov formula for the degeneracy loci classes in the algebraic cobordism of the Grassmannian bundle.
+In this paper, we introduce (relative) Segre classes for algebraic cobordism and prove a formula for their generating function.
+As an application, we prove a generalisation of the determinantal formula for the fundamental class of degeneracy loci to the algebraic cobordism of Grassmann bundles.